bwsw/cloudstack-ui/README.md

 This feature is not available in basic CloudStack UI and API.
 Plugin deployment and configuration instructions can be found on [the plugin page](https://github.com/bwsw/cloudstack-ui/wiki/WebShell-Plugin#webshell-plugin-deployment).

-**LogView Plugin**
+**Log View Plugin**

 This extension allows users to view VM log files.
-It uses the LogView backend-plugin that extends the CloudStack API with additional requests providing access the VM log files storage.
-For the LogView UI-plugin operation, firstly, the LogView backend-plugin should be downloaded from [GitHub](https://github.com/bwsw/cloud-plugin-vm-logs) and deployed.
+It uses the Log View backend-plugin that extends the CloudStack API with additional requests providing access the VM log files storage.
+For the Log View UI-plugin operation, firstly, the Log View backend-plugin should be downloaded from [GitHub](https://github.com/bwsw/cloud-plugin-vm-logs) and deployed.
 The plugin uses the ELK stack to store machine log files and Filebeat to export log files from a VM to the storage.
 The plugin is developed and tested only with Apache CloudStack 4.11.1.

 Then, it is necessary to enable the LogView UI-plugin via the CloudStack-UI configuration file.
 After activation, the _View Logs_ section appears in CloudStack-UI.
 There a user can select the log files to display by setting up main parameters - a virtual machine and a date for which a user wishes to see the logs.